-The objectives are defined consistently with the strategic guidelines, in line with the 2022 objectives linked to the Group's 2020-2023 Strategic Plan.
-Performance is also evaluated in terms of risk-adjusted profitability taking into consideration ex-ante and expost mechanisms.
+The objectives are defined consistently with the strategic guidelines, in line with the 2023 objectives linked to the Group's 2020-2023 Strategic Plan.
+Performance is also evaluated in terms of risk-adjusted profitability taking into consideration ex-ante and ex-post mechanisms.

-Incentive systems must not favor in any way risk-taking behaviors in excess of the risk appetite envisaged by the business strategies; in particular, they should be align with the Risk Appetite Framework ("RAF").
+Incentive systems must not favor in any way risk-taking behaviors in excess of the risk appetite envisaged by the business strategies; in particular, they should be aligned with the Risk Appetite Framework ("RAF").